j33f/yggdrasil/README.md

 ### Unit and Functional tests

-You first need to have a docker stack running then use the `npm test` command.
+You first need to have a docker stack running, then use the `npm test` command.

 The coverage reporter is [istambujs/nyc](https://github.com/istanbuljs/nyc)